 - Divide the dough into 12 sections (or 24 if you are making small bagels) form into balls, cover with a damp cloth and leave them to rise for 20 minutes.

 - To shape the bagels, poke a hole in the centre of each ball and rotate it around your finger to widen it.
 The hole needs to be fairly big as it will fill up when the bagels rise.

 - Place the bagels onto 2 trays lined with baking paper, cover with greased cling film and let them rise for 20 minutes.

 - Fill a large bowl with cool water and drop one of the bagels in – if it rises to the surface within 10 seconds it is ready to rest in the fridge.
 If it doesn’t float, cover, let them rise a further 10 minutes and then test them again.
 Mine passed this test first time round.

 - Put the trays, covered with cling film, in the fridge overnight.

 - The following day preheat your oven as hot as it will go and set two racks in the middle.

 - Line two large trays with baking paper and sprinkle generously with semolina.

-- Bake for 5 minutes at highest temperature then reduce the oven to 220C / 450F and bake for another 5-10 minutes until the bagels are browned.
+- Bake for 5 minutes at highest temperature then reduce the oven to 220C / 450F and bake for another 5-10 minutes until the bagels are browned to your liking.
 Cool before serving.